 The VBoxManage controlvm vmname recording maxtime command specifies the maximum amount time to record in seconds.
 The recording stops after the specified number of seconds elapses.
-If this value is zero, the recording continues until you stop the recording.
+If this value is zero, the recording continues until you stop the VM or stop the recording.

 The VBoxManage controlvm vmname recording maxfilesize command specifies the maximum size of the recorded video file in megabytes.
 The recording stops when the file reaches the specified size.
-If this value is zero, the recording continues until you stop the recording.
-You cannot modify this setting while recording is enabled.
+If this value is zero, the recording continues until you stop the VM or stop the recording.
+You cannot modify this setting while a screen recording is in progress.

 The VBoxManage controlvm vmname recording opts command specifies additional recording options in a comma-separated keyword-value format.
 For example, foo=bar,a=b.
-You cannot modify this setting while recording is enabled.
+You cannot modify this setting while a screen recording is in progress.